 16.1 Academic Staff Members

-In accepting an appointment at the University, academic staff members agree to take on the duties prescribed for their category in Articles 16.2 to 16.6.
+In accepting an appointment at the University, academic staff members agree to the duties prescribed for their category.
+Members are responsible to the appropriate Head and/or Dean for the performance of all their University duties, assigned or otherwise.